jessesquires/jessesquires.com/_posts/2021-06-29-apple-docc-great-but-useless-for-oss.md

 ### A brief history

 Many folks are probably unaware that the company shipped and maintained a similar tool before, the now-defunct [HeaderDoc](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html), which had a final [stable release in 2009](https://en.wikipedia.org/wiki/HeaderDoc).
 Eventually, [Tomaz Kragelj](http://gentlebytes.com/contact/) wrote and released an open source replacement called [AppleDoc](http://gentlebytes.com/appledoc/), which became the standard way for Apple platform developers to publish documentation for their open source libraries.
 While AppleDoc began to languish from a lack of regular contributors, Swift was announced in 2014.
 AppleDoc was soon replaced by another community-built tool, [Jazzy](https://github.com/realm/jazzy), authored by [JP Simard](https://www.jpsim.com) and [maintained by various contributors](https://github.com/realm/jazzy/graphs/contributors).
+There is also a lesser-known library called [SourceDocs](https://github.com/eneko/SourceDocs), authored by [Eneko Alonso](https://github.com/eneko).
 More recently, [Mattt](https://nshipster.com/authors/mattt/) took another approach at solving this problem with [swift-doc](https://github.com/SwiftDocOrg/swift-doc).
+The community has mostly centered around Jazzy.
 After all these years of the open source community filling in the gaps and building their own tools, Apple finally announced a new first-party solution for generating documentation.

 ### Introducing DocC